The Ultimate Guide to Cloud Security Assessment: Identify and Mitigate Critical Vulnerabilities

 An open S3 bucket violates NIST PR.DS-1 (data at rest protection) and ISO 27001 A.8.2 (information classification).
 Tools that automate this mapping allow you to generate auditor-ready evidence with a click.

-Automation and Scale: Platforms should deliver automated security control assessments that map resources to compliance frameworks in real time.
-Viable tools inventory thousands of assets across Amazon Web Services (AWS), Azure, and Google Cloud without agents, using provider Application Programming Interfaces (APIs) to trace data flows even in container clusters.
+• Automation and Scale: Platforms should deliver automated security control assessments that map resources to compliance frameworks in real time.
+Viable tools inventory assets across AWS, Azure, and Google Cloud without agents, using provider Application Programming Interfaces (APIs) to trace data flows even in container clusters.

-Artificial Intelligence (AI)-Powered Prioritization: AI-powered risk prioritization separates noise from critical misconfigurations by correlating identity paths, external exposure, and exploitability.
+• AI-Powered Prioritization: AI enterprise data protection separates noise from critical misconfigurations by correlating identity paths, external exposure, and exploitability.

-Integration and Expertise: Platforms should forward findings to your Security Information and Event Management (SIEM), open tickets in ServiceNow, and trigger guardrails in Terraform through Representational State Transfer (REST) APIs.
+• Integration and Expertise: Platforms should forward findings to your Security Information and Event Management (SIEM), open tickets in ServiceNow, and trigger guardrails in Terraform through Abnormal REST API integration.
 Expert oversight remains critical for validating alerts and translating technical issues into business risk.

-Ultimately, choosing a platform that unifies automated, cloud-wide visibility with AI-driven prioritization and expert-integrated workflows transforms periodic assessments into continuous, measurable reduction of cloud risk and compliance gaps.
+Choosing a platform that unifies automated visibility with AI-driven prioritization and expert-integrated workflows can turn periodic assessments into measurable reduction of cloud risk and compliance gaps.

 Continuous Cloud Security Assurance with Abnormal

-When a deviation, such as a long-dormant admin account reactivating or an OAuth token siphoning data, matches Abnormal’s threat models, the platform enforces the right control instantly, from triggering MFA to terminating the risky session.
-By intervening at machine speed, advanced attacks never reach your mailboxes, file stores, or collaboration hubs.
+When a deviation, such as a long-dormant admin account reactivating or an OAuth token siphoning data, matches Abnormal's threat models, the platform can help surface the activity and support response actions.
+This can help security teams reduce the chance that suspicious activity reaches mailboxes, file stores, or collaboration hubs.

 Expose and neutralize cloud risks before attackers can exploit them.
 Request your personalized demo today.